 - Medicaid eligibility often dictates that most of your financial resources be exhausted prior to enrollment.

 - Benefits paid out through LTC policies are generally not taxed as income.
 Most LTC policies are ‘tax qualified’ by federal standards, which means that itemized deductions and medical costs in excess of 7.5% of individuals’ adjusted gross income can deduct the value of premiums from federal income taxes.
 Federal deduction amounts depend on age.

 - Many states offer limited tax deductions or credits.

 - The Patient Protection and Affordable Care Act (PPACA) does not apply to LTC.

 On average a single senior adult pays $3,000 per month to live in an assisted living center and $6,000 per month to live in a private room in a nursing home (WSJ).
 Average daily costs for adult day care are approximately $40 and in-home health care costs are $20 per hour on average.
 These are all out-of-pocket costs.

 LTC policyholders pay annual average costs of $2,065 (out of a potential $162,000) and have 3% compound-inflation protection, which increases benefits in compensation for inflation.

 LTC policyholders also do not have to communicate with care facilities, medical providers, or other care providers on their own.
 Insurance companies do most of the communicating for them.
 This frees policyholders up to get and stay well.

-At Comfort Keepers Mt.
-Pleasant we accept long-term insurance.
+At Comfort Keepers or Mt.
+Pleasant we accept long term care insurance.
 This makes us unique to other Comfort Keepers locations and to other eldercare providers.
 We are happy to work with insurance companies so that you can concentrate on getting and/or staying well.

 We know that paying for coverage can be stressful and challenging.
 We also know that long-term care insurance is one of the most efficient ways to do it.
 We’re happy to work with your provider.